Emergency Department (ED) Volunteer

 - Be able to tolerate a lot of standing, sitting, walking, bending.

-- Have good visual and auditory abilities.
+- Have good visual and auditory abilities and speak English clearly.

 - Can get around the medical facility as needed.

-- Maintain the volunteer schedule
+- Maintain a regular volunteer schedule

 - Must be able to provide own transportation